Just-Hosam/tinyapp/README.md

 ## Acknowledgments

-This project was worked on intandem with [Nolan Eckert](https://github.com/Nolan-E).
+This project was worked on in tandem with [Nolan Eckert](https://github.com/Nolan-E).